therekrab/frc-programming-reference/source/advanced/subsystem_states.rst

 This code is pretty verbose, and due to the different method names, we have to write different code later (because of the different method names) to reach different setpoints.
+We can't just pass some input through to the subsystem like we could when we had a numeric parameter.

 We're also seeing a lot of repetition of code *that does the same thing*.

-I will propose my favorite solution for solving this problem.

-We could declare a constant enum ``ElevatorState`` that has the following variants (using the 2025 game as an example):
+Instead, we could declare a constant enum ``ElevatorState`` that has the following variants (using the 2025 game as an example):

 .. code-block:: java